 10. Be prepared for follow-up questions

 Panel interviews, by their nature, are notorious for generating follow-up questions.
-Unlike a one-to-one interview, a panel involves several people with different interests – so expect your response to one person to provoke an additional – and possibly tangential – question from another.
+Unlike a one-to-one interview, a panel involves several people with different interests, so expect your response to one person to provoke an additional – and possibly tangential – question from another.

 11. Prepare for the awkward questions

 It’s easy to get defensive in front of a crowd.
 But don’t let questions about gaps in your employment history, periods of unemployment or unplanned career moves throw you off.
 Prepare a positive, straightforward response to any tricky questions and practice until you can deliver them naturally.
 Keep your answers short and to the point – otherwise, you could end up saying more than you wanted to.
 Though conventional wisdom says that long interviews are a good look, everyone’s time is precious, so make sure you’re using it wisely while you’re face to face.

 12. Close and follow up

 Remember to acknowledge each person individually and thank them for their time before you leave the interview.
-Take the opportunity to pick up a business card from each panellist if you can.
+Take the opportunity to pick up a business card from each panellist if you can too.
 It’s a good idea to follow up with everyone individually, later in the day.
 A brief email will be enough to reinforce those connections you made during the interview, without being overbearing.

 A panel interview can shake even the most self-assured candidate.
 But try to remember that everyone in the room wants to find the right person for the job.
 With the correct preparation and a little informed guesswork, you can turn your worst nightmare into an opportunity to outshine your competitors and secure your next career move.